KonstantinMack/fussball_vorhersagen/README.rst

 - H_Odds -> bookie's ahc odds for the home team
 - A_Odds -> bookie's ahc odds for the away team
 - BET -> suggested bet (if Diff is >=0.15 or <=-0.15 respectively)

-Statistics of my bets from the Premier League and many other leagues can be found on my `BlogaBet Account <https://dataguybets.blogabet.com/>`_.